 ii.
 Comments addressing the conclusions drawn from the analysis.

-k.
+l.
 Other Considerations – Description of any considerations helpful in or necessary to understanding the rationale behind the development of assumptions and margins, even if such considerations are not explicitly mentioned in the Valuation Manual.

-4. Starting Assets – The following information regarding the starting assets used by the company in performing a principle-based valuation under VM-21, as it applies to the calculation of post-reinsurance-ceded amounts:
+4. Starting Assets – The following information regarding the starting assets used by the company in performing a principle-based valuation under VM-21 or VM-22, as it applies to the calculation of post-reinsurance-ceded amounts:

 a.
-Amount – The amount of starting assets, listed separately as separate account assets and general account assets, supporting the contracts valued under VM-21 at the start of the projections, and the method and rationale for determining such amounts.
+Amount – The amount of starting assets, listed separately as separate account assets and general account assets, supporting the contracts valued under VM-21 or VM-22 at the start of the projections, and the method and rationale for determining such amounts.

 b.
 Asset Description – Description of the starting general account asset portfolio, including the types of assets, terms to maturity, duration, and associated quality ratings for fixed income assets.